validatedpatterns/docs/industrial-edge/application.md

 ## Application changes using DevOps

 The `line-dashboard` application has temperature sensors.
 In this demonstration we are going to make a simple change to that application, rebuild and redeploy it.
 In the `manuela-dev` repository there is a file `components/iot-consumer/index.js`.
-This Javascript program consumes message data coming from the line servers and one of functions it performs is to check the temperature to see if it has exceeded a threshold.
+This JavaScript program consumes message data coming from the line servers and one of functions it performs is to check the temperature to see if it has exceeded a threshold.
 There is three lines of code in there that does some Celsius to Fahrenheit conversion.

 Depending on the state of your `manuela-dev` repository this may or may not be commented out.
 Ideally for the demonstration you would want it  uncommented and therefore effective.
-What this means is that while the labels on the front-end application are showing Celsius, the data is actually in Fahrenheit.
+What this means is that while the labels on the frontend application are showing Celsius, the data is actually in Fahrenheit.
 This is a good place to start because that data won't make any sense.

 [![](/images/industrial-edge/fahrenheit-temp.png)](/images/industrial-edge/fahrenheit-temp.png)